dustming/basinmaker/README.md

 # Example usage

+## Example to delineate lake-river routing structure from DEM

+* An example to delineate lake-river routing structure with OIH 30 m DEM can be found [here](https://github.com/dustming/basinmaker/tree/master/examples/wathershed_delineation_oih_30m_dem)

+* An example to delineate lake-river routing structure with HydroSHEDS 90 m DEM can be found [here](https://github.com/dustming/basinmaker/tree/master/examples/wathershed_delineation_hyshed_90m_dem)

-* The application procedure to delineate a lake river routing structure from DEM can be found in [here](https://github.com/dustming/RoutingTool/wiki/Application-procedure-for-watershed-delineation-with-lakes)
+* An example to delineate lake-river routing structure with MERIT 90 m DEM can be found [here](https://github.com/dustming/basinmaker/tree/master/examples/wathershed_delineation_merit_90m_dem)

+## Example to post processing existing lake-river routing structure

-* The application procedure to simplify an existing routing network can be found in [here](https://github.com/dustming/RoutingTool/wiki/Application-procedure-for-post-processing-tools)
+* The application procedure to simplify an existing lake-river routing structure can be found in [here](https://github.com/dustming/RoutingTool/wiki/Application-procedure-for-post-processing-tools)

+## Example for semi-parallel processing

 * The application procedure to working with large domain with high resolution DEM [here]()